Criminal Background and Credit Checks Regulation 604

-B. If adverse action is contemplated based on information revealed in the criminal background report, the Director of Human Resources will inform the candidate of the criminal background report results and comply with the requirements under the Fair Credit Reporting Act (FCRA) if applicable.
+B. If adverse action is contemplated based on information revealed in the criminal background report, the Associate Vice Chancellor and Chief Human Resources Officer will inform the candidate of the criminal background report results and comply with the requirements under the Fair Credit Reporting Act (FCRA) if applicable.

 C. If a candidate is eliminated based on information in the criminal background report, the hiring department will begin selection of another candidate.

-D. The Director of Human Resources will notify the candidate of the decision and comply with the requirements of the FCRA.
+D. The Associate Vice Chancellor and Chief Human Resources Officer will notify the candidate of the decision and comply with the requirements of the FCRA.